edoardottt/edoardoottavianelli.it/README.md

 ![wallpaper](https://github.com/edoardottt/images/blob/main/edoardoottavianelli.it/wallpaper.png)

-Under `edoardoottavianelli.it/r/*` you can find all the redirects to my (public) social handles e.g. [edoardoottavianelli.it/r/github](https://www.edoardoottavianelli.it/r/github)
+Under `edoardoottavianelli.it/r/*` you can find all the redirects to my (public) social profiles e.g. [edoardoottavianelli.it/r/github](https://www.edoardoottavianelli.it/r/github)